akankshaL123/androidRepository/PostItApp/README.md

 Here's a walkthrough of implemented user stories:

-File name : FinalVideo_CodepathApp_AkankshaL.mov
+File name 1: FinalVideo_CodepathApp_AkankshaL.mov
-Location : Included on GitHub repository
+Location 1: Included on GitHub repository
 (Video file created on QuickTime player with .mov file extension)

+File name 2: FinalVideo_CodepathApp_AkankshaL_2.mov
+Location 2: Included on GitHub repository
+(Video file created on QuickTime player with .mov file extension)

 ## Notes

 The notes were very through and descriptive and did not have any trouble following them.
+I did try implementing the custom Adapter and the UI/UX optional features, but had some issues executing them without errors.

 ## License